128technology/docs/docs/plugin_cloud_ha.md

 #### Azure Loadbalancer

-A `solution-type` of `azure-lb` can be used to enable this API agent.
-This solution requires an [Azure Loadbalancer](azure-lb) to be configured using an HTTP probe on `probe-port` port with backend pools pointing towards the `redundant-interface`s.
+A `solution-type` of `azure-lb` can be used to enable the Azure Loadbalancer API agent.
+This solution requires an [Azure Loadbalancer](azure-lb) to be configured using an HTTP probe on the `probe-port` with backend pools pointing towards the redundant interfaces.

-The probe should look something like:
+Probe example:

 ![Azure Loadblancer Probe Configuration](/img/cloud-ha-azure-lb-probe-config.png)

-And the backend pools should look something like:
+Backend Pool example:

 ![Azure Loadblancer Backend Pool Configuration](/img/cloud-ha-azure-lb-backend-pool-config.png)

-The Azure Loadbalander will send a health probe to the redundant 128T's `redundant-interface`s.
-These probes will be routed through the `cloud-ha` interface and then through an nginx instance `128T-azure-lb-nginx` down to the Azure Loadbalancer API Agent.
-The Azure Loadbalancer API Agent will respond to the probes with a `200` status code when the current node is active and a `500` response code when its inactive.
-Most of the time, the probe to the inactive node will not be able to get into the 128T due to the `redundant-interface`s being set provisionally down.
+The Azure Loadbalancer sends a health probe to the redundant 128T's redundant interfaces.
+These probes are routed through the `cloud-ha` interface, through a `128T-azure-lb-nginx` instance, and down to the Azure Loadbalancer API Agent.

+The Azure Loadbalancer API Agent responds to the probes with a `200` status code when the current node is active and a `500` code when its inactive.
+A probe to the inactive node will not reach the 128T when the redundant interfaces are set provisionally down.

 #### Azure VNET

-A `solution-type` of `azure-vnet` can be used to enable this API agent.
-It requires an Azure Route Table setup on the same VNET as the `redundant-interface`s.
-The Virtual Machines that these members are running on should be granted the following permissions in order for the route updates to work correctly:
+A `solution-type` of `azure-vnet` can be used to enable the Azure VNET API agent.
+It requires an Azure Route Table setup on the same VNET as the redundant interfaces.
+The Virtual Machines where these members are running must be granted the following permissions in order for the route updates to work correctly:

 * Microsoft.Network/routeTables/read
 * Microsoft.Network/networkInterfaces/read
 * Microsoft.Network/routeTables/routes/write
 * Microsoft.Compute/virtualMachines/read

-This agent will find all of the route tables within the VNET using the Azure REST APIs.
-When a `redundant-interface` becomes active, the agent will update the route tables for all the configured prefixes to point to that interface.
-The solution is designed to be idempotent, so the peer member's `redundant-interface` will now be inactive.
+The agent finds all of the route tables within the VNET using the Azure REST APIs.
+When a redundant interface becomes active, the agent updates the route tables for all the configured prefixes to point to that interface.
+The solution is designed to be idempotent, so the peer member's redundant interface will now be inactive.
 There is no update to the route table needed when becoming inactive.

 :::warning
-To prevent routing loops, the solution will not update the Azure Route Tables assigned to a Subnet that has an activating node's Network Interface.
+To prevent routing loops, the solution will not update the Azure Route Tables assigned to a subnet that has an activating node's Network Interface.
 :::

 ## Scenarios

 ### Both Healthy

-In the case where both members are healthy, the primary node is preferred, so it will become active and secondary node will become inactive.
-The `redundant-interface`s on the secondary node will be set provisionally down and the API Agent will take care of steering traffic towards the primary node.
+In the case where both members are healthy, the primary node is preferred and set to active.
+The secondary node is inactive.
+The redundant interface on the secondary node is set provisionally down and the API Agent steers traffic towards the primary node.

 ![both-healthy-scenario](/img/cloud-ha-both-healthy-scenario.png)

 ### Primary Failure

-In the case where the primary node becomes unhealthy such as the `redundant-interface`s become operationally down, then the Monitoring Agent will continually send unhealthy health statuses to the local HA Agent.
-It will be determined that the local node is unhealthy and thus the local HA agent will send an unhealthy message to the remote HA Agent and notify the internal state machine.
-Both nodes will have the same understanding that the primary node is unhealthy.
-The primary node will realize that it is no longer fit to process traffic and sees that the secondary node is fit, so it will become inactive.
-The secondary node conversely will realize that the primary node is not fit to process traffic and it will see that the local node is healthy so it will become active.
+When the **primary node** becomes unhealthy and the redundant interfaces are operationally down, the Monitoring Agent sends an unhealthy status to the local HA Agent.
+When the **local node** is deemed unhealthy, the local HA Agent sends an unhealthy message to the remote HA Agent, and notifies the internal state machine.
+When the **primary node** recognizes it is no longer fit to process traffic, it becomes inactive.
+The **secondary node** recognizes the primary node is not processing traffic, *and the local node is healthy(??)* so the secondary node becomes active.

 ![primary-failure-scenario](/img/cloud-ha-primary-failure-scenario.png)